Marshmallow Root

 Marshmallow root is a herb that has been used for centuries for its medicinal properties.
 It is known for its soothing and anti-inflammatory effects, making it a popular remedy for various digestive issues, including gluten sensitivity.

 For individuals with gluten sensitivity, consuming gluten can trigger an immune response that leads to inflammation in the digestive tract.
 This inflammation can cause symptoms such as bloating, gas, diarrhea, and abdominal pain.
-Marshmallow root can help alleviate these symptoms due to its mucilaginous properties.
+Marshmallow root can help alleviate these symptoms by coating the lining of the digestive tract and reducing inflammation.

 Supplements for Gluten Sensitivity